moustakas/desi-photometry/README.md

 ### Tractor (*tractorphot*) Catalogs

-For each unique target in the `targetphot-fuji.fits` and `targetphot-guadalupe.fits` files, we retrieve [Tractor catalog photometry](https://www.legacysurvey.org/dr9/description/#tractor-catalogs-1) from [LS/DR9](https://www.legacysurvey.org/dr9/description).
+For each unique target in the [targetphot](#observed-targetphot) catalogs, we retrieve [Tractor catalog photometry](https://www.legacysurvey.org/dr9/description/#tractor-catalogs-1) from [LS/DR9](https://www.legacysurvey.org/dr9/description).
 These catalogs are "value-added" compared to the information in the [official DESI/EDR targeting